Chérie Carter-Scott: Other projects

 manage a household for busy executives, two-paycheck households, or single parents for one year.

 Carter-Scott has developed and filmed her own content for 130 Virtual Training modules produced in partnership with LSVT in Las Vegas.

 Personal life

 Carter-Scott has lived in France, Switzerland, Netherlands and Thailand as well as the US.
-In 1998 she got an instrument-rated private pilot license and obtained her PADI scuba diving certification despite of blocked ears and confirmation that she would never be able to scuba dive.
+In 1998 she got an instrument-rated private pilot license and obtained her PADI scuba diving certification despite blocked ears and confirmation that she would never be able to scuba dive.